 Uplifts to the 25% base are also available, including an additional 5% credit for standalone pilots intended for television series in New Mexico, as well as television series productions intended for commercial distribution with an order for at least six episodes in a single season.
 An additional 5% credit is also available if certain criteria are met regarding the use of qualified production facilities.
+However, these 5% uplifts cannot be combined together.

-Meanwhile, FCAP provides an incentive of 50% of wages for up to 1,040 hours to employers providing on-the-job training.
+Meanwhile, FCAP provides an incentive of 50% of wages for up to 1,040 hours to employers providing on-the-job training for New Mexico residents who are advancing in their craft and under the tutelage of a mentor on the production.

 To qualify for the tax credit, a production must be intended for exhibition and reasonable commercial exploitation.
 The project must be commercially viable and available to the public either via purchase or because media buys are in place.
-The project can be from a wide range of genres, including feature films, television and certain commercials as well as student films, and content-based mobile apps.
+The project can be from a wide range of mediums, including feature films, television series and certain commercials as well as student films, documentaries, music videos, various digital media, and standalone post-production.